paskymail/Udacity-OSM-project/OpenStreetMap Data Case Study.md

       3. Province
          1. No issues, all values to "Sevilla"
       4. City
-         1. Some values contained information from other keys, as for example "Sevilla (Spain)"
+         1. Some values of Sevilla are not correctly written or are in another language
-         2. Some values included neighborhoods as for example " Sevilla / Casco Antiguo / San Bartolomé
+         2. Some values included neighborhoods as for example " Sevilla / Casco Antiguo / San Bartolomé but seems structured and easy to undstand
       5. Postcode
          1. No issues, all postal codes are consistent
       6. Zip